flpeters/balena-minecraft-server/README.md

 Now you have a balenaServer :sunglasses::

-**NOTE:** This works only in the connected Wifi.
-If you want to play worldwide click here: https://github.com/AlexProgrammerDE/balena-server/blob/master/README.md#play-worldwide-optional-earth_americas
+**NOTE:** This works only in the local network.
+If you want to play worldwide [click here](https://github.com/flpeters/balena-server/blob/master/README.md#play-worldwide-optional-earth_americas)

 ![Minecraft Screenshot](pictures/minecraft-screenshot.png)